Blood Pressure and Coffee

 There have been some irresponsible articles written over the years, that assure the reader that drinking coffee will not raise your blood pressure.
 And if you are interested in lowering blood pressure, you may be one of many that should consider the effects of coffee on blood pressure.

 This article will try to be as informative and balanced as possible, though some aspects of this issue are in fact uncertain.
 None of the information contained in this article should be taken as medical advice.
-As always, you should consult your doctor regarding any changes you are contemplating in your diet or behavior, before delving into an attempt to reduce blood pressure.
+As always, you should consult your doctor regarding any changes you are contemplating in your diet or behavior before delving into an attempt to reduce blood pressure.

 Caffeine and High Blood Pressure

 We all know coffee contains caffeine.
 But what is the relationship between caffeine and blood pressure?
-And we have all heard that caffeine is a stimulant, but what does that really mean?
+We have all heard that caffeine is a stimulant, but what does that really mean?
 What does a stimulant do in the body at a real-world level?
 Well, it can cause jitters, nervousness, and yes, high blood pressure – for some.
 But there are so many scenarios and variables to consider.
 For instance, are you a long-term coffee drinker or an occasional?
 Are you male or female?
-Do have a family history of high blood pressure?
+Do you have a family history of high blood pressure?
 Do you already have signs of high blood pressure?

 Most studies show the amount of caffeine in two American cups of coffee (about 8 ounces each) can raise your systolic blood pressure from 3 to 14 mm Hg and diastolic blood pressure from 4 to 13 mm Hg, at least in the short term.
 One study does show much lower numbers, but an increase is associated nonetheless.